 Despite SmartBlogger being an authority blog among the search results, I may be tempted to click on the link with the term “affiliate” in its domain name.

 The word “affiliate” in the domain name is relevant to my search query.
-So even if a keyword in a domain name does not help search ranking, it helps to drive more clicks from SERP.
+Even if a keyword in a domain name does not directly impact search ranking, it can still help drive more clicks from the SERP.

 3. Use Abbreviations

-Using abbreviations can be better if you need to make a statement with your domain name that results in so many letters.
+Using abbreviations can be beneficial if you need to make a statement with your domain name, which can be lengthy.

 For example, BMW is the short version or abbreviation of Bavarian Motor Works for the English version.
 And Bayerische Motoren Werke Bayerische for the German version.